 Why is Product testing important?

-The main goal of performing testing on your product is to confirm with actual data that your product meets the requirements and needs that was defined for your product idea based on your market and product research.
+The main goal of performing testing on your product is to confirm with actual data that your product meets the requirements and needs that were defined for your product idea based on your market and product research.

 By performing those tests you will get an idea of what is the status of your product.
 Are your users satisfied with the usability?
 Are you ready to move from your proof of concept?
 Are you ready to start production?

 One of the most important aspects of product testing, apart from verifying your product performance, is getting feedback from your users.
-This is crucial and should be done frequently during the development.
+This is crucial and should be done frequently during development.
 Use any initial prototypes and early samples to get users to test the product and find issues and potential improvements early on.

 How to plan your testing?